Risae/Growlanser-6-English-Translation/README.md

     /source/GL6_MOV.DAT     translated ingame movie files
     /source/GL6_SCEN.DAT    translated script files
     /source/SLPM_667.16     translated and modified ELF
-    /build                  script and tools needed to patch the original game files /tools                  tools, scripts and various other things used in the translation of the game /translation guide      translation guides and game manuals for the english translation
+    /tools                  tools, scripts and various other things used in the translation of the game /translation guide      translation guides and game manuals for the english translation